Language

 Converting Seconds to Nanoseconds

 Nanoseconds represent the frontier of time measurement in computing and physics.
-One billion nanoseconds make up a single second.
+One billion nanoseconds make up a single second, making this the unit of choice whenever extreme precision matters.

 The conversion: 1 second = 1,000,000,000 nanoseconds (one billion ns).